 Don’t go too short if you’re looking for a more feminine buzzcut.
 Opt for a number 3 or 4 all over to keep a soft layer of fuzz across your scalp.

-Pixie cuts are a favourite for women with thinning hair of all ages.
-Keep your hair longer on the sides for a softer look.
+Pixie cuts are a favourite for women with thinning hair of all ages (particularly if you’re looking for a short hairstyle that looks fab on women over 50).
+Keep your hair longer on the sides to create soft lines.

 Part your hair where your hair is thickest, and sweep it across to cover any thinning on the other side.
 Hairspray will keep your hair in place.

 If your hairline is receding too much to disguise with careful styling, a wig or hair system can completely hide your thinning, so you can style it however you like.
-Unlike wigs, hair systems are glued in place, and can last months if they’re reglued regularly.
+Unlike wigs and hair toppers for women, hair systems are glued in place and can last months if they’re reglued regularly.

 Scraping your hair back into a tight ponytail or bun will expose any thinning around your scalp.
 It can also make hair loss worse, as it puts extra strain and stress on your follicles.